nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
+If the user is currently in the Expired Tab
+    * 1a1.
+Taskify informs the User that it is currently in the Expired Tab.

+      Use case ends.

+* 1b.
 The User's input is unrecognisable to Taskify
-    * 1a1.
+    * 1b1.
 An error message is shown.

       Use case ends.

+---

 **Use case 11: Switch to Completed tab**